 By offering networking meetings and learning opportunities to non-profits in eastern Rockingham County, Strafford County and southern York County the CRN helps non-profit staff be better informed resources for the people they serve.

-CRN networking meetings provide the opportunity to hear about services/programs and resources in the region.
-They provide a time and place for staff members of various agencies to put a face to the voice they have been working with to access services for their clients.
-It is a great place for new hires to hear about 20 or more agencies/programs in one sitting.
+CRN Networking meetings are scheduled 3 times a year to provide the opportunity to hear about services/programs and resources in the region.
+The network meetings provide a time and place for staff members of various agencies to put a face to the voice they have been working with to access services for their clients.
+It is a great place for new hires to hear about 30 or more agencies/programs in one sitting.
 It provides a venue to start a conversation about issues, services, gaps, needs.

 The CRN is an integral part of the Rockingham County Community Resource Network (RCCRN).
 Families First Health and Support Center is the RCCRN’s fiscal sponsor.
 For that we are very grateful.